 Inflatables are best left for the swimming pool as they are lightweight and can easily be swept away by the winds if used in the sea.

-If you do take an inflatable into the sea never take it out in strong winds, offshore (out to sea) winds, ebbing tides, or choppy sea conditions.
+If you do take an inflatable into the sea never take it out in strong winds, offshore (out to sea) winds, when the tide is going out, or in choppy sea conditions.

 Only use an inflatable between the red and yellow flags.

-If you are caught in a rip/strong current, obey the three R's:
+If you are caught in a rip/strong current, remember the three R's:

 - Relax: try to stay calm and afloat, do no swim against the current, swim across it